harp-tech/protocol/Device.md

 * **NAME_TO_DEFAULT [Bit 3]:** If this bit is set, the Device MUST reboot and restore the value of [`R_DEVICE_NAME`](#r_device_name-25-bytes--devices-name) to its default value.
 When sending a reply to a `Read` request, the Device MUST clear this bit in the message payload.

 * **UPDATE_FIRMWARE [Bit 5]:** If this bit is set, the Device MUST enter firmware update mode.
 In this mode the Device MAY NOT reply to any requests until the update completes.
-Once completed, the Device MUST reset.
+Once completed, the Device MUST reboot.
 When sending a reply to a `Read` request, the Device MUST clear this bit in the message payload.

 * **BOOT_DEF [Bit 6]:** When sending a reply to a `Read` request, the Device MUST set this bit if it booted with the default register values.
 If non-volatile memory is not available, the Device MUST always set this bit when sending a reply to a `Read` request.
 This bit is read-only state, so if this bit is set on a request message, the Device MUST reply with an `Error` message.